-The following is a description of our related party transactions since January 1, 2021.
+The following is a description of our related party transactions since January 1, 2022.

-The Group has entered into various arrangements with JRJ Investments ("JRJ"), a partnership owned by Mr O'Caoimh and Dr Walsh, directors of Trinity Biotech, and directly with Mr O'Caoimh, to provide for current and potential future needs to extend its premises at IDA Business Park, Bray, Co.
-Wicklow, Ireland.
+The Group has entered into various arrangements with JRJ Investments ("JRJ"), a partnership owned by Mr O'Caoimh and Dr Walsh, directors of Trinity Biotech, and directly with Mr O'Caoimh, to provide premises at IDA Business Park, Bray, County Wicklow, Ireland.